The House That Johnny Built

 One of Sharp’s earliest budget-cutting moves within the A&M System was to outsource campus services at the College Station flagship campus.

 That same idea had paid dividends at other System schools, but cutting the flagship financial outlay for such things as food, maintenance, and landscaping services was a risky and, initially, a publicly unpopular endeavor.

 Many longtime campus workers feared for their jobs.

-Outsourcing wound up saving millions of dollars while most of the individuals who did the day-to-day work kept their jobs.
-The move also enabled Sharp to funnel more money toward education and research, the primary missions of all institutions of higher learning.
+Outsourcing wound up saving millions of dollars while most of the individuals who did the day-to-day work remained employed.
+The move enabled Sharp to funnel more money toward education and research, the primary missions of all institutions of higher learning.